Zuza/zuza.github.io/_posts/2019-12-29-Intuitive-Multiplicative-Weights.md

 layout: post
 title: A simple analysis of multiplicative weights
 ---
-I give a clean and self-contained analysis of the multiplicative weights framework that is considerably different from the most popular analysis (see the comparison below).
-The framework beautifully leverages continuous analysis to solve discrete problems.
-Multiplicative weights provide a simple algorithm for (approximately) solving many important problems (e.g., maximum flow, densest subgraph, linear classification, zero-sum games and even general linear programs).
+I give a clean and self-contained presentation of the multiplicative weights framework that is considerably different from the most popular analysis (see the comparison below).
+The framework provides a simple algorithm for (approximately) solving many important problems (e.g., maximum flow, densest subgraph, linear classification, zero-sum games and even general linear programs) and is a beautiful example of leveraging continuous analysis to solve discrete problems.

-All of these problems can be written in the following simple form:
+All of the above problems can be written in the following simple form:

 $$\begin{align}
 \text{minimize }\ & \max(Ax) \\